Technology-Notes/lukesampson-scoop-wiki/How-is-Scoop-different-to-Cygwin-and-MSYS?.md

 Using Scoop lets you achieve similar things to Cygwin and MSYS, but without having to learn about and use a separate environment.
 You can just keep doing what you're already doing but easily access the cross-platform tools you need.

 As it happens, a lot of the programs that Scoop installs either come directly from the MinGW/MSYS project, or were built using their tools.
-Scoop can only hope to achieve it's goals because of 15 years of amazing work from MinGW/MSYS.
+Scoop can only hope to achieve it's goals because of 15 years of amazing work on MinGW/MSYS, which itself is based on Cygwin.